diogoff/trackml-100/README.md

 * *Given a large amount of training particles, is it possible to do track reconstruction from test hits by finding which training particles best fit the test hits?*

+Apparently, the answer to this question is no, since this approach was ranked #100 in the competition.
+However, the problem of finding the training particle that best fits a set of test hits is an interesting computation problem _per se_.

+I spent my whole time in the competition trying to come up with a feasible computational approach to this problem.

+_Disclaimer:_